wokwi/wokwi-docs/docs/guides/serial-monitor.md

 For a complete example, check out the [ATtiny85 SoftwareSerial example project](https://wokwi.com/arduino/projects/290883003139228169).

+Note: if you just want to use the Serial monitor for printing debug messages, take a look at [the TinyDebug library](../parts/wokwi-attiny85#debug-prints-with-tinydebug).

 ## Configuring the Serial Monitor

 You can configure the Serial Monitor by adding a `"serialMonitor"` section to your [diagram.json](../diagram-format) file.